Dbaker1298/dbaker-daskhub/upgrades-Phase-2/README.md

 ## Next Steps
 After Phase 2, we will transition into a Regular Upgrade Cadence to stay current with the AWS EKS Kubernetes release calendar.
 With a regular Upgrade Cadence, we will not have as many steps and modifications at one time.
+In short, we plan to upgrade AWS EKS clusters twice a year.
 [EKS Kubernetes Release Calendar](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-release-calendar)